The Respiratory Care program at Southeast Kentucky Community & Technical College offers an Associate of Applied Science Degree.

 The mission of the respiratory therapy program is to provide the instruction and resources necessary to enable students to develop the knowledge, skills, and attitudes which are necessary to become competent Registered Respiratory Therapists.

-Southern Association of Colleges and Schools (SACS).
+Southern Association of Colleges and Schools (SACSOC).

 Both Respiratory Care programs (Whitesburg and Pineville) at SKCTC are fully (but separately) accredited by The Commission on Accreditation for Respiratory Care (CoARC).